-Fighting in school may result in immediate removal from the building of both parties.
+Fighting in school will result in immediate removal from the building of all parties.
 During this time, the administration will attempt to ascertain who was at fault.
 If the fault can be determined, further action (suspensions and/or appearance before the Review Board) could result.
 In addition, depending on the severity of the fight, a longer suspension period and police contact may result.
 In many situations, a student has the opportunity to walk away and report an incident involving physical contact.
 However, if a student retaliates to the initial physical contact, he or she could be held culpable for fighting.
 Students who witness a fight are responsible for leaving the area to get help.
-Spectators who encourage fighting will be subject to disciplinary action.
+Spectators who encourage fighting will be subject to disciplinary action and students recording a fight will receive a 1-3 day suspension.